AC losses in macroscopic thin-walled superconducting cylinders: Samples and setup

 \section{Samples and setup}

-The samples are two thin-walled superconducting cylinders with a rectangular cross-section.
-The samples were prepared by dc magnetron sputtering of Nb on rotating sapphire substrates (Gavish Sapphire Products, Israel).
+The samples are two thin-walled superconducting cylinders with rectangular cross-sections.
+The samples were prepared by dc magnetron sputtering of niobium on rotating sapphire substrates with rounded corners (Gavish Sapphire Products, Israel).
 The dimensions of the samples are $1.4\times 3 \times 12$\,mm$^3$ (sample F15) and $1.4\times 3 \times 21$\,mm$^3$ (sample GL).
-The wall thickness is $300$\,nm for sample F15 and it is $120$\,nm for sample GL.
+The wall thicknesses are $300$\,nm and $120$\,nm, respectively.

 The magnetic moment oscillations of the samples were measured at the first, second and third harmonics of the driving ac frequency using the pickup coils method\,\cite{Lev05prb}.
-The dc and ac magnetic fields were applied parallel to the long axis of the cylinders, see Fig.\,\ref{f2} for the geometry.
+The dc and ac magnetic fields were applied parallel to the axes of the cylinders, see Fig.\,\ref{f2} for the geometry.
 The amplitude and phase of the imbalanced signal were measured with a lock-in amplifier.
-A homemade measurement cell of the experimental setup was adapted to a commercial SQUID magnetometer.
-The block diagram of the setup is shown in Fig.\,\ref{f2}.
-The temperature dependences of the signals at the first, second and third harmonics of the excitation frequency were measured concurrently in two modes.
-In the temperature-sweep mode, temperature was swept at a rate of 0.1\,K/min, with a continuous measurement of the magnetic response.
-The sweep rate 0.1\,K/min was low enough to avoid a lag between the actual sample temperature and the temperature measured by the sensor, as confirmed experimentally.
-In the second mode, temperature was changed point-by-point, with temperature stabilization at each point.
-The amplitude $H_{ac}$ of the ac magnetic field was 0.005-0.2\,Oe.
+A homemade measurement cell was adapted to a commercial SQUID magnetometer.
+The block diagram of the setup is also shown in Fig.\,\ref{f2}.
+The temperature dependences of the signals at the first, second and third harmonics of the excitation frequencies were measured concurrently in two modes. (i) In the temperature-sweep mode, the temperature was swept at a rate of 0.1\,K/min, with a continuous measurement of the magnetic response.
+The sweep rate 0.1\,K/min was low enough to avoid a lag between the actual sample temperature and the temperature measured by the sensor, as confirmed experimentally. (ii) In the second mode, temperature was changed point-by-point, with temperature stabilization at each point.
+Measurements in both modes at any dc magnetic field were carried out as the temperature decreased from $T>T_ \mathrm{c}$, i.e. in field cooling regime.
+The amplitude $H_\mathrm{ac}$ of the ac magnetic field was 0.005-0.2\,Oe.
 The second-harmonic signal was negligible, and we will not discuss its behavior here.

-The ac magnetic moment of a sample in the ac magnetic field $H_{ext} =H_{ac}\exp(-i\omega t)$ is given by
+The ac magnetic moment of a sample in the ac magnetic field $H_1 =H_\mathrm{ac}\exp(-i\omega t)$ is given by

-where $V$ is the sample volume and $\chi_n=\chi_n(\omega,H_{ac})$ is the ac magnetic susceptibility at the $n$-th harmonic of the driving ac frequency $\omega$.
+where $V$ is the sample volume and $\chi_n=\chi_n(\omega,H_\mathrm{ac})$ is the ac magnetic susceptibility at the $n$-th harmonic of the driving ac frequency $\omega$.
 The ac field is shielded completely at low temperatures.
-This allows for the deduction of the absolute value of the in-phase and out-of-phase components of the ac magnetic susceptibility at all temperatures and magnetic fields.
+This allows the deduction of the absolute value of the in-phase and out-of-phase components of the ac magnetic susceptibility at all temperatures and magnetic fields.